ITU-0327/CodeVenture/README.md

 - **Google OAuth Integration**: Swiftly login using your Google account for a seamless experience.

 ### Learning Modules
-- Interactive lessons tailored to enhance the Python programming skills of learners.
+- Lessons tailored to enhance the Python programming skills of learners.

 ### Quizzes
 - Test your knowledge after each module with comprehensive quizzes.